-Make sure that verify is 100% complete!
+Note Make sure that verify is 100% complete!

-Do the same Erase and Flash for the second DLPC900.
-Finally remove the UM232H JTAG and remove jumper at J10 and J12, and then cycle the board power to the EVM.
+Finally remove the UM232H JTAG and remove jumper at J9 and J11, and then cycle the board power to the EVM.
 Plug in a USB cable between the EVM and the PC and allow the PC to detect the EVM USB connection.